-Any applicant whose conduct interferes with, hinders, delays, obstructs or otherwise prevents the application process from being completed may be denied.
-Any information provided by the applicant that is later proven to be untrue by verification may be used to disqualify the applicant for admission on the basis of attempted fraud.
+Any applicant whose conduct interferes with, hinders, delays, obstructs, or otherwise prevents the application process from being completed may be denied.
+Any information provided by the applicant that is later proven to be untrue by verification may be used to disqualify the applicant for admission based on attempted fraud.
 Fraud is defined by HUD as an applicant or resident knowingly providing inaccurate or incomplete information.